nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 Security Server Sidecar provides built-in support for hardware security tokens, requiring only configuration.

 1. Make the PKCS\#11 provider library (and any required additional files) available in the sidecar container by mounting them as volumes.
-2. Create the `devices.ini` file under your mount for `/etc/xroad` and add the path for the PKCS\#11 library inside it (note that the library path should match the path inside the container you chose in the last step).
+2. Set the `xroad.signer.modules` configuration property to a JSON document describing the module, using `db_property.sh` inside the container (note that the library path inside the JSON document should match the path inside the container you chose in the last step):

+    ```bash
+    docker exec <sidecar container name> /usr/share/xroad/scripts/db_property.sh set xroad.signer.modules '{"<module id>":{"library":"<path to PKCS#11 library>"}}' --yes
+    ```

-    * More information on how to configure the `devices.ini` file itself can be found in the [Security Server Installation Guide](../Manuals/ig-ss_x-road_v6_security_server_installation_guide.md#210-installing-the-support-for-hardware-tokens).
+    * More information on the JSON document's fields can be found in the [Security Server Installation Guide](../Manuals/ig-ss_x-road_v6_security_server_installation_guide.md#210-installing-the-support-for-hardware-tokens).
 3. Restarting the Security Service Sidecar container might be required:

     ```bash